arturpescador/energy-weather-database/README.md

 ## Contributors

-This project was developed by the following group members as part of the Data Aquisition, Extraction, and Storage at Université Paris Dauphine - PSL for the academic year 2023/2024:
+This project was developed by the following group members as part of the Data Aquisition, Extraction, and Storage course at Université Paris Dauphine - PSL for the academic year 2023/2024:

 - Artur Dandolini Pescador
 - Caio Azevedo